“Peace comes from within. Do not seek it without.”- Buddha

 — ruchit patel (@rpatel206) June 18, 2012

-It sounds like someone has tried to distill the Buddha’s teaching into a nice maxim, and hit on a saying that was already popular.
+It sounds like someone has tried to distill the Buddha’s teaching (or eastern spiritual teachings generally) into a nice maxim, and hit on a saying that was already popular.

 This probable Fake Buddha Quote seems to have been around for some time.
 According to Google Books, it’s found attributed to the Buddha in Distilled Wisdom: An Encyclopedia of Wisdom in Condensed Form, by Alfred Armand Montapert, from 1964, although it has to be said that Google Books’ dating is sometimes off.
 And Google also says it’s found in a 1959 book by George Francis Allen, with the splendid title of Words of Wisdom: The Buddhist Companion Book; Containing 365 Maxims and Utterances Attributed to Gotama Buddha for Each Day and Night of the Year.

 Something very similar is found in an 1873 book, A Twofold Life, by Wilhelmine von Hillern: